So we all talk about Quality of Hire, but is there an ROI for Quality of Hire measurement? Turns out there is. A strong ROI.

 If your time to productivity is currently 90 days, and you read and react to your Quality of Hire metrics and manager satisfaction feedback, you can shave 10% off your time to productivity.
 Just take your average revenue per employee figure (ask your CFO – it’s a standard business metric), divide it by 365 and multiply it by the days you save.
 For example:

 In this case, your 10% time to productivity savings is 9 days and adds up to $5,800 per employee.
 If you hire 100 people per year, that’s $580,000 annual savings!

 ($235,000/365) X 9 X 100

 New Hire Turnover

-So when it comes to new hire turnover, the generally accepted average cost per hire is $4,000 for every new hire (and that’s conservative), If you hire 100 people per year with a 70% year one retention rate and improve it by 10% (7 less turnover), you’ll save $28,000!
+So when it comes to new hire turnover, the generally accepted average cost per hire is $4,000 for every new hire (Note: Since this article was written, SHRM has upped that number to $4,700), If you hire 100 people per year with a 70% year one retention rate and improve it by 10% (7 less turnover), you’ll save $28,000!

 Now how long would it have taken you to rehire for these seven retained positions?
 Using the above calculations for 90 days of lost productivity, you won’t be experiencing the $604,000 in lost productivity, making the total savings $632,000!

 Quality of Hire Measurement Intangibles